romas-james/romas-repo/projects/project_1/README.md

 # Projects
-This folder showcases projects I have completed.
+This is where I will store the files for my first project.
 ## Contents
 * [Hello World](hello_world)